Wednesday, March 4, 2009

 An Addicition...or a Passion?

-then there's the recipes I've started to transfer to the computer or have downloaded.
+I have such a eclectic assortment of titles sitting next to each other on the bookshelf - and that's not even including all of the magazine and little cookbooks like the ones you find by the checkout.
+And then there's the recipes I've started to transfer to the computer or have downloaded.
 And last but certainly not least are all of the recipes that I have written down in little journals (at last count I had 20 of these precious books filled with handwritten recipes from all different sources but most are ones that were given to me by friends or family.)

 See...it's an addiction!
 But I call it love :) It's my passion...it's an all consuming kind of love, the kind that is a part of making up who I am.
 I'm happiest when I am thinking about food, looking at pictures of it (or even better, the real thing!), making/baking it, reading about it, discussing it...it's the switch for my soul, what put's that sparkle in my eye and spring in my step!